Divine-Journey-2/Divine-Journey-2/.github/ISSUE_TEMPLATE/balance-request.md

 Ex.
 "I think ... is too expensive/grindy ..., the recipe should instead be ..."

 **Reasons why this should be changed:**
-Sensible points on why the modpack would be "better" if this was added.
+Sensible points on why the modpack would be "better" if this was changed.
 Ex.
 "The automation setup comes too late ..." / "There is nothing to do in the meantime ..."

 **Describe alternatives you've considered:**